Learn More About Bonds

 Most bonds fall into two categories: government bonds and corporate bonds.
 Corporate bonds are backed by the company that issues them, while government bonds are endowed by their respective governments.
 While there’s a lot of overlap between the two categories, there are some crucial differences you should be aware of before investing in either type of bond.

 Some corporate bonds are also available through banks, but most investors buy them through mutual funds or exchange-traded funds (ETFs).
 The yield can vary widely depending on factors like maturity date and interest rate structure, so it pays to know what you’re getting into before committing any money.
-Cubicle to Cloud virtual business
+Download A Free Financial Toolkit

-This is an online service where you can buy and sell individual treasury securities in denominations as small as $50 per bond up to $100,000 per transaction (subject to certain restrictions).
+This online service lets you buy and sell individual treasury securities in denominations as small as $50 per bond up to $100,000 per transaction (subject to certain restrictions).
 You do not have to own an account with a broker or bank to buy bonds through this method; however, if you want to transfer funds from another institution into your account at Treasury Direct for purchasing purposes, then that would require opening an account there first (or link your existing account).

 Bonds are a great way to invest for the long term.
 They aren’t as risky as stocks and offer stable, predictable returns.
 Bonds can be an excellent way to diversify your portfolio and are an easy way to protect yourself against volatility in the stock market.